fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

 person.name = 'Bill'
 person.age = 23
 ```
 This looks exactly like assignment, which is non-mutating, but, since these are setter calls, they actually __mutate the object bound to `person`__.
+Like indexed assignments, we can observe that the values associated with a given key have *different `object_ids`* once reassigned; the value associated with that key now references a *different object*, but the underlying hash has the *same* `object_id` - it has been permanently mutated.

 It’s possible to define setter methods that don’t mutate the original object.
-Such setters should still be treated as mutating since they don’t create new copies of the original object.
+Such setters should still be treated as mutating since they __don’t create new copies of the original object__.